 After efforts from the FAIRplus project, the eTOX data FAIRness level rose to 50%, increasing the chances of sharing and reusing this treasure trove of toxicology data.
 Broadly sharing toxicology knowledge could:

 - Lower the attrition rate in drug development

 This case study analyses how the project achieved a 25% increase in FAIRness level, the hurdles faced, and the solutions applied.
 It focuses on two main solutions:

 - Chemical identifiers.
 Convert files to commonly accepted standards by extracting identifiers [fcb:FCB007].

 - Ontology mapping.
 Control terminology in free-text phrases to avoid subjective interpretations [fcb:FCB042].

 The original eTOX FAIRification recipes have been provided to eTRANSAFE for further reuse and are also available in the FAIRplus cookbook.
 The FAIRification of the eTOX-data and the FAIRcookbook recipes will help life sciences researchers in academic and private settings accelerate research by making data more connected.

-Read/download/share the eTOX case study on Zenodo.
+Read/download/share the eTOX case study, openly available on Zenodo.

 For more information on the eTOX case, visit the FAIR Cookbook applied example